LeoAlex0/dualoj-judge/README.md

 Build tester's image & solver's image

+Some Option should be tested:
+- [ ] kaniko

 ## Judge runner

 1. Give a poster uri & post api key to post test result.